ashlanserrao/ekta-ai/README.md

 This primary vertical is reinforced by four supporting ones, all delivered through the same twin + GenAI core:

-- **Navigation** — accessible, step-free shortest-path routing between gates, concourses, and seating (Dijkstra over a live graph).
+- **Navigation** — accessible, step-free shortest-path routing between gates, concourses, and seating (Dijkstra over a live graph), rendered live on the Fan Portal's interactive map.
-- **Crowd Management** — real-time zone density telemetry, gate congestion, and auto-generated plain-language alerts.
+- **Crowd Management** — real-time zone density telemetry pushed over Server-Sent Events, gate congestion, and auto-generated plain-language alerts.
 - **Accessibility** — step-free route filtering plus a fully accessible UI (semantic HTML, high-contrast mode, large-text, keyboard nav, voice in/out).
 - **Multilingual Assistance** — first-class English, Spanish, and French for fans (chat + voice), with the LLM matching any language it is addressed in.
+- **Fan Engagement** — match schedule and knockout bracket, player and team stats with radar-chart comparisons, and a digital ticket view, so the twin is also a fan's day-of companion, not just an ops tool.

 ## Approach & Logic